Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 They got paid.

-If they think we don't think they got paid something, I mean, come on, we're not filling it.
+If they think we don't think they got paid something, I mean, come on, we're not feeling.
+Oh, yeah.

 Also, they have a rule with the finals about on ABC, you have to get the fuck out of there and throw it to local news, like with a certain, so you're going to have to switch channels to watch you guys, which ain't nothing.

-I want to tell you something, what you just said, because to me, it's gonna be one of the biggest issues.
+I want to tell you something, what you just said, because to me, it's going to be one of the biggest issues.

 I says,

-I says, They're gonna, how are they gonna tell people what night the games are on?
+how are they going to tell people what night the games are on?

-I says, The games have been the same on 40 years,
+I says, the games have been on 40 years.

-they've been on ESPN on Tuesday, excuse me, on ESPN on TNT on Tuesdays and Thursdays.
+They've been on ESPN on Tuesday, excuse me, on ESP, on TNT on Tuesdays and Thursdays.
+Right.

 So